When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Pro Tip

-Studies have shown that pacifiers carry bacteria and yeast, placing babies at risk for infections.
-This is because having something touching other objects and then going into the mouth frequently means those organisms may hitch a ride.
+Pacifiers carry bacteria and yeast, which places babies at risk for infections.
+The object touches various surfaces and then goes into the mouth, allowing organisms to hitch a ride.

-Bacteria and other microbes can also breed in tiny pores on pacifiers, especially the longer they are around, so unless you keep a supply and sterilize pacifiers regularly, they’ll carry some bacteria (5).
-Wash them frequently with hot, soapy water, and let them air dry.
-Make sure not to lick them clean or share them among siblings.
-And throw them away after two to four weeks of use.
+Microbes breed in the tiny pores of the material.
+Unless you keep a fresh supply and sterilize pacifiers regularly, they will harbor germs (5).
+Wash them frequently with hot, soapy water and let them air dry.
+Never lick them clean yourself or share them between siblings.
+Replace them every four to eight weeks.

-Both the American Academy of Pediatrics and the American Academy of Family Physicians recommend weaning the pacifier before your baby is 6 months old to help prevent ear infections.
+The American Academy of Pediatrics (AAP) and Family Physicians recommend weaning the pacifier around 6 to 12 months to help prevent these issues.

 Crucial To Know